Driving Legally in an Indiana School Zone

 - Truck and Semi Truck Accidents

-If you or someone you know has been injured or has died in an accident due to someone else’s negligence, give Charlie Ward a call at 317-639-9501 for a free evaluation of your potential legal claim.By Charlie Ward
+If you or someone you know has been injured or has died in an accident due to someone else’s negligence, give Indianapolis, IN personal injury lawyer Charlie Ward from Ward & Ward Law Firm a call at 317-639-9501 for a free evaluation of your potential legal claim.By Charlie Ward

 Ward & Ward Law Firm